Wildlife Parks in Uganda where you can see Zebras

 Katonga Wildlife Reserve:

 Zebras are a new addition to the Katonga Wildlife Reserve.
 The existing population was brought and translocated from Lake Mburo National Park.
 Oddly, the first batch found their way back to Lake Mburo Park.
-Subsequent translocated Zebras has found a home in the Katonga Wildlife Reserve.
+Subsequent translocated Zebras have found a home in the Katonga Wildlife Reserve.

 Pian Upe Wildlife Reserve: